ACES Logo

 Each category includes an individual division, for work by a single editor, and a staff division, for work by more than one editor working on a single coordinated staff.

-CATEGORY A (staff and individual divisions) (staff size of 100 or more editorial employees): NATIONAL MEDIA ORGANIZATIONS
+CATEGORY A (staff and individual divisions): NATIONAL MEDIA ORGANIZATIONS

-• For entries in the individual division, an editor’s work may come from multiple publications if more than half of the headlines are for organizations that fit this category.
+• For entries in the individual division, an editor’s work may come from multiple publications if more than half of the headlines or titles are for organizations that fit this category.

-• Examples: The New York Times, The Wall Street Journal, USA Today, NPR, CNN, Sports Illustrated, Buzzfeed, editing hubs covering a large part of the country.
+Examples: The New York Times, The Wall Street Journal, USA Today, NPR, CNN, The Athletic, editing hubs covering a large part of the country.

-CATEGORY B (staff and individual divisions) (staff size up to 99 editorial employees): REGIONAL/LOCAL MEDIA ORGANIZATIONS
+CATEGORY B (staff and individual divisions): REGIONAL/LOCAL MEDIA ORGANIZATIONS

 CATEGORY C (staff and individual divisions): INDUSTRY/MARKETING/PR/OTHER